jsainiML/Threat-Actors/Ransomware Groups/Stop(a.k.a. DJVU).md

 ## Threat Actor: STOP 🛑
 The STOP (Djvu) ransomware group is a cybercriminal organization known for deploying ransomware that encrypts victims' files and demands payment for decryption.
-Active since at least 2018, this group has targeted individuals and organizations worldwide, causing significant disruptions and financial losses.
+Active since at least 2018, this group has targeted individuals and organizations worldwide.

 ---
 ### Overview